The Detective Is Already Dead: Anime

 The 12-episode anime television series adaptation was announced on January 20, 2021.
 The series is animated by ENGI and directed by Manabu Kurihara, with Deko Akao handling the series' scripts, and Yōsuke Itō designing the characters.
 Yuuyu, Naoki Tani, and Tatsuya Yano composed the series' music.
 It aired from July 4 to September 19, 2021, on AT-X and other channels, with the first episode airing as a one-hour special.
-Mary × Jon-Yakitory performed the opening theme song, "Koko de Ikiteru." (ここで生きてる) (lit.
-"I Am Alive Right Here"), while Kagura Nana performed the ending theme song, "Kodō" (鼓動) (lit.
-"Heartbeat").
+Mary × Jon-Yakitory performed the opening theme song, "Koko de Ikiteru" (ここで生きてる), and Kagura Nana performed the ending theme song, "Kodō" (鼓動).
 Funimation licensed the series outside of Asia.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Muse Communication licensed the series in South and Southeast Asia, and streams the series on its YouTube channel (has been removed), iQIYI, and Bilibili and aired on Animax Asia.

-It was announced that the VTubers Shirakami Fubuki and Natsuiro Matsuri of Hololive will have a cameo in the third episode of the anime.
+It was announced that the VTubers Shirakami Fubuki and Natsuiro Matsuri of Hololive would have a cameo in the third episode of the anime.
 On July 14, 2021, it was announced that the anime would receive a German dub with the first dubbed episode airing on July 18 the same year.
 On October 2, 2021, Funimation announced that the series would receive an English dub, which premiered the following day.

 On July 24, 2022, during the "Natsu no Gakuensai 2022" event for the MF Bunko J imprint, it was announced that the series would be receiving a second season.
 The staff and cast members from the first season are reprising their roles.
-The season is set to premiere in July 2026.
+The season was originally scheduled for July 2026, but was later delayed due to production issues.
+It is set to premiere on October 7, 2026.
+Kōme will perform the opening theme song, "Kono Shinzō ni Hanabata wo" (この心臓に花束を), and Kagura Nana will perform the ending theme song, "Hakuchumu" (白昼夢).